Dozzap/General-workflow-docker-implementation/README.md

 This repository provides a modular, Docker-based workflow composed primarily of Python components.
 It contains services and scripts for tasks including text censoring, compression, conversion, profanity detection, and text-to-speech synthesis.

-> **Note:** This overview is based on a partial file listing.
-For the full contents, check your repo in the [GitHub UI](https://github.com/Dozzap/General-workflow-docker-implementation/contents/).

 ## Directory Structure (Partial)